-Your email containing the HW should clearly specify how to run your code.
+Your email containing the HW should clearly specify (1) how to run your code, (2) A brief descriptions of how the coding is planned and (3) the code.
 If your code do not run or give error message, you will not get credit for that project.
 In addition, each code should contain enough "comments" lines to describe what is done (e.g. what method is being used etc.) to get full credit.
+So it is advisable that you start working on your HW projects early to avoid such problems.